 - Companies located and operating in the U.S.

-- Companies that are registered as for-profit entities
+- Small businesses that are registered as for-profit entities

 - Companies that fit within the SBA’s “small business” definition within their individual industry code

-- Companies that have been in operation within a certain amount of time
+- A company that has been in operation within a certain amount of time

 - Company owners who have invested their own funds and time into the business

-- Company owner stable personal credit record (FICO scores over 650)
+- A small business owner with a good personal credit record (FICO scores over 650)

 - Companies that have a business plan in place, showing their projected three to five-year financials

-- Companies that report profitability and strong revenue.
+- A business that reports profitability and strong revenue.
 Companies that demonstrate acceptable debt service coverage ratios between cash flow and company debt

 - Companies that have assets or other collateral they can use to secure the loan.